 So, what can you expect from the film?
 Starring Academy Award nominee Gary Oldman, Darkest Hour tells the tale of a critical period of four weeks in 1940, during which Churchill’s courage changed the course of world history.

 Within days of being appointed Prime Minister of Britain, Churchill was faced with making the penultimate decision of whether to commence peace negotiations with the German dictator (Hitler) and save the British people at a terrible cost or to stand firm to fight for the liberty and freedom of the nation against all odds.
 The film tells the story of one of the most turbulent and defining trials of all time.

 The movie features the influential leader in an array of London’s most famous spots, including 10 Downing Street and the Houses of Parliament.
 But what we love most about the film is the powerful depiction of Churchill’s stuffy bunker – his secret, yet incredibly significant, mystery complex of underground war rooms.

 History of the war rooms

-Hidden beneath London’s busy Westminster streets in Whitehall is the bunker which Churchill and his inner circle plotted the Allied route to victory during World War II.
+Hidden beneath London’s busy Westminster streets in Whitehall is the bunker where Churchill and his inner circle plotted the Allied route to victory during World War II.

 The Cabinet War Rooms were established in 1938, buried 10 feet below ground in the basement of the government offices to provide an underground, protected meeting place for government ministers, military strategists and, of course, Prime Minister Churchill himself.
 Following the huge devastation of World War I, planners feared of a terrifying 200,000 casualties from bombing in the first week of WWII.
 The offices also acted as emergency accommodation in the event of air attack on London.

-Adult tickets cost £21.00 and the museum and war rooms are open all year round from 9:30am – 6pm.
-If you’re visiting London and need more information on what the vibrant capital city has to offer, check out our range of London Sightseeing Tours.
+If you’re visiting London and need more information on what the vibrant capital city has to offer, check out our range of London Tours.